 Apache Plume (Fallugia paradoxa)

 Leaves: Small (7–15 mm), deeply pinnately compound (3–7 lobes), edges rolled under, densely hairy below, alternate, deciduous.
 Leaves clustered on short lateral branches.

-Flowers: Blooms spring and early summer.
+Flowers: Blooms spring and early summer, and then again as late as late November if conditions permit.
 Inflorescence terminal with 1–3 flowers.
 Flowers typical 5-petaled wildrose-type: white with many yellow stamens and pistils.
 Petals large (1/3 to 1 inch long), round, white.

+Apache Plume (Fallugia paradoxa)